redox-os/book/src/ch12-02-repository-structure.md

 When you are contributing to Redox, you are expected to make your changes in a Personal Fork of the relevant project, then create a Merge Request (PR) to have your changes pulled from your fork into the master.
 Note that your personal fork is required to have public visibility.

 In some rare situations, e.g. for experimental features or projects with licensing that is not compatible with Redox, a recipe may pull in sources located in a personal repository.
-Before using one of these recipes, please check with us on [Chat] to understand why the project is set up this way, and do not commit a Redox config file containing such a recipe without permission.
+Before using one of these recipes, please check with us on [Chat](./ch13-01-chat.md) to understand why the project is set up this way, and do not commit a Redox config file containing such a recipe without permission.

-[Chat]: ./ch13-01-chat.md